avr1h/avr1h.github.io/_posts/2024-03-01-GeoCities.md

     </div>
 </div>
 You'll notice I'll put a lot of emphasis on aesthetically pleasing pictures in these blog posts, but you need to remember that more importantly, behind each and every picture there is a story.
 The likelyhood of us ever knowing that story is slim to non.
-And yet you could still feel that dimension of history in them.
+And yet, you could still feel that dimension of history in them.
 <a href="https://avr1h.com/digital-archeology/">The Lightshot Project</a> scrapes images from circa mid-2010's.
 Geocities predates these by up to **two decades**.
 In internet terms, that's more than archaic.
 If only these images could talk, the stories they would tell...